Accelerated Center for Education

 The goal of CFS is to provide students with a meaningful educational experience in an environment of consistent, structured, and caring discipline and to enable each student to maximize his/her potential intellectually, socially, and emotionally.

 While at CFS, students engage in various programs to address academic short-comings.
-TAKS deficiencies and basic skills are addressed through computerized instruction and practice.
 In addition, students engage in career assessments and exploration, as well as personal and group counseling to focus on various life skills.
 The ultimate goal of CFS is to return students to their home campuses better equipped to be successful in their normal classroom settings.